TraekWells/book-review-app/README.md

 - [ ] Add a "Load More" button
 - [x] Only allow a user to add a review if they've read a book
 - [ ] Allow the user to change their favorite genres
+- [ ] Clicking the bookmark will fill in the icon so the user knows it's saved.
+Clicking on it again will remove it from being saved.